abvdasker/sudoku-cr/README.md

 # sudoku

-A simple basic sudoku solver in Crystal.
+A simple sudoku solver in Crystal.
 Implements brute-force with backtracking.

 ## Installation